 That can lead to a better quality of work, better work conditions, and less inconsistency and inertia in output, as well.

-Delivery accuracy is a major concern for fulfillment.
+Delivery accuracy is a major concern for fulfilment.
 It is closely linked to order accuracy or the perfect order measurement.

 Monitoring key metrics in delivery logistics like this one allows you to identify inaccuracies in the delivery process.
 It lets you keep track of failed deliveries, mistaken orders, returns, and damaged goods, and determines the success rate of your delivery teams.

 These inaccuracies can happen across the delivery lifecycle, and at any point during the life cycle.
 That’s why identifying them involves monitoring each stage of the process:

 You can use this simple formula to calculate order accuracy:

 A good workaround to this problem is to encourage drivers to submit reports using electronic proof of delivery.

 Drivers can submit reports with an app on their phone.
 The report automatically uploads to the main dashboard via cloud-technology.
 Dispatchers and operation managers can immediately access the information to determine order accuracy.